Fiserv/Commerce-Hub/docs/Guides-Info/Use-Our-APIs.md

     },
 ```

+---

 ## Request Body

-The body of the transaction Request differs as per the transaction which is getting initiated.
-Below is the sample body for [charge](../Transactions/Charges.md) request.
+The body of the transaction request differs based on the transaction being initiated.
+Below is the sample body for a [charge](../Transactions/Charges.md) request.
 </br>

-#### Sample Request Body
+#### Request Body Example

 ```json
 {